nathancrjackson/structure-css/DOCS.md

 Apply this to a `<table>` element to make it collapsable.

+### .disable-padding

+Disables padding on applied element

 ### .disable-children-padding

-Disables padding in child objects
+Disables padding on the children of the applied element

 ## SCSS variables